davfive/gitspaces/README.md

 Work on multiple features, branches, or experiments simultaneously without branch switching overhead.
 Each "space" is an independent clone of your repository.

+> *Note: This project is currently at v3.
+It has evolved through several major iterations over the past 7 years — originally implemented as a collection of Bash scripts (v1), then rewritten in Go (v2), and now implemented in Python (v3).
+The prior v1/v2 repositories are archived and available at https://github.com/davfive/gitspaces.golang.*

 ## Features

 - Multiple independent clones per repository